mspnp/performance-optimization/MonolithicPersistence/docs/MonolithicPersistence.md

 ----------

-The application uses the same database for two distinctly different purposes; to store business data and to log operational data.
+The application uses the same database for two distinctly different purposes; to store business data and to record telemetry information.
 The rate at which log records are generated is likely to impact the performance of the business operations.
 Additionally, if a third party utility (such as application process monitor) regularly reads and processes the log data, then the activities of this utility can also affect the performance of business operations.

 ## How to detect the problem

-Using a single data store for all operational and business data can result in the data store becoming a point of contention; a large number of very different requests could be competing for the same data storage resources.
-If a single business operation performs one business transaction against the database but also records 5 log records (for example, *start operation*, *submit SQL request*, *retrieve response*, *process response*, *return results*) then the additional of a single user to the workload might increase the volume of database traffic by 6.
+Using a single data store for telemetry and business data can result in the data store becoming a point of contention; a large number of very different requests could be competing for the same data storage resources.
 In the sample application, as more and more users access the web application, the system will likely slow down markedly and eventually fail as the system runs out of SQL Server connections and throttles applications attempting to read or write the database.

 You can perform the following steps to help identify the causes of any problems resulting from data store contention: